rohanvachheta/personal-website/src/data/blog/blog-post-1/index.md

 published: true
 ---

-_solo travelling is fun , i've started solo traveling around 4-5 yrs back and when i look back into it .. it seems like differen kind of adventure which everyone should try once in life ._.
+_solo travelling is fun , i've started solo traveling around 4-5 yrs back and when i look back into it .. it seems like different kind of adventure which everyone should try once in life ._.

 **First solo trip**